Cube-OS/cubeOS/docs/getting-started/using-rust.rst

 Ready to create a mission application in Rust?
 Take a look at the :doc:`Python mission application <../tutorials/first-mission-app>` tutorial for guidance in the construction of a mission application.
-The `example rust mission application <https://github.com/kubos/kubos/tree/master/examples/rust-mission-app>`__ is a good model for a Rust-based mission application.
+The `example rust mission application <https://github.com/cubeos/cubeos/tree/master/examples/rust-mission-app>`__ is a good model for a Rust-based mission application.

 Interested in cross-compiling your project for use on hardware?
 Take a look at the :doc:`local cross-compiling <../obc-docs/cross-compile>` guide.

-Interested in working on the KubOS Rust source or contributing back?
-Take a look at the :doc:`Contributing to KubOS <../contributing/index>` docs.
+Interested in working on the CubeOS Rust source or contributing back?
+Take a look at the :doc:`Contributing to CubeOS <../contributing/index>` docs.